xuantruong118/HealthcareQA/README.md

 After downloading, extract the data and place it in the `data` folder.

 ### Inference
-Please download the supervised-finetuned SeaLLM-7B-v2.5 model and the ColBERTv2 model from the following link and place them in the `models` folder.
+Please download the supervised-finetuned SeaLLM-7B-v2.5 model and the ColBERTv2 model from the following link (or [Drive]()) and place them in the `models` folder.

 | Model | Link |
 |:---:|:---:|